Women in the workforce: Early history

 Women have worked at agricultural tasks since ancient times, and continue to do so around the world.

+The idea that women historically stayed home while men worked is a modern myth and a "traditional" ideal (often linked to the 1950s) rather than a long-standing reality.
+Throughout history, women have consistently worked in agriculture, manufacturing, and family businesses, often working 12–15 hours a day.

 18th century

 Russian noblewoman Yekaterina Vorontsova-Dashkova was the first woman in the world to head a national academy of sciences, the first woman in Europe to hold a government office and the president of the Russian Academy.